10 Benefits of Hosted VoIP over Traditional Phone Systems

-Organizations of all sizes are now switching to hosted voice-over-IP (VoIP) as a communications tool for their businesses.
+Organizations of all sizes are now switching to hosted VoIP as a communications tool for their businesses.
 Why?
 Well, there's a broad range of benefits that include cost, reliability, convenience, flexibility, and more.

 Depending on your organization's size and specific calling needs, you can save significantly on your monthly phone bill by switching to hosted VoIP.
 It's no wonder that analysts estimate that the VoIP market is growing at over 15 percent per year!
 Plus, when VoIP is bundled with other business tools like fiber Internet connectivity, you can appreciate major gains in reliability and uptime.